YannCebron/m68kplugin/docs/known_issues.md

 - `include` directives:
   - not evaluated, symbols are resolved across all files
-  - navigation to symbol declared multiple times (possibly in multiple files) will show popup chooser
+  - navigation to a symbol declared multiple times (possibly in multiple files) will show a popup chooser
   - all included files must be located inside the project (or added as separate content root)
 - conditional assembly directives are not evaluated
 - macro block: